Precisely controlled colloids: A playground for path-wise non-equilibrium physics: Materials and Methods

 \subsection{Optical Microscopy and Particle tracking}

-\textbf {Equilibrium state.}~We used an inverted bright-field microscope (Nikon, Ti-E) with a 20$\times$ objective (Nikon, Plan Flour, 0.5NA) and an LED as an illumination source (Thorlabs M455L4).
-Images were recorded using a CMOS camera (Mako U-130B) at a resolution of 1280$\times$1024 pixels utilizing the full field of view of the camera.
+All experiments were performed with the colloidal particles under the effect of the periodic light field.\\ \textbf {Equilibrium state (Not driven).}~We used an inverted bright-field microscope (Nikon, Ti-E) with a 20$\times$ objective (Nikon, Plan Flour, 0.5NA) and a light-emitting diode (Thorlabs M455L4) as an illumination source.
+The images were recorded with a CMOS camera (Mako U-130B) at a resolution of 1280$\times$1024 pixels utilizing the full field of view of the camera.
 The pixel pitch was 0.24 $\mu$m/px.
 The data acquisition was performed at 25 frames per second and an exposure time of 1 ms, with 90000 images per measurement.
 This corresponds to a total measurement duration of 1 hour.
-We conducted several experiments that reached to a total collection of 1224 trajectories.
-We used modified MATLAB-based particle tracking routines based on the ones from D. Blair and E. Dufresne\cite{Matlabroutine} to determine the position of colloids accurately.
-We estimated the localization uncertainty to be $\pm2$nm following the Michalet algorithm\cite{Michalet2010}.
-For a direct comparison to the driven dynamics, we treated the $1224$ trajectories as $2448$ trajectories with a length of $30$ minutes each.\\
+We conducted several experiments that reached a total collection of 1224 trajectories.
+We used modified MATLAB-based particle tracking routines based on those of D. Blair and E. Dufresne\cite{Matlabroutine} to accurately determine the position of the colloids.
+Additionally, by following the Michalet algorithm\cite{Michalet2010}, we estimated the localization uncertainty to be $\pm2$ nm.
+For a direct comparison to the driven state experiments, we treated the $1224$ trajectories as $2448$ trajectories with a duration of $30$ minutes each.\\

-\textbf {Driven state.}~Additionally to the optical setup described above, we used a piezo nanopositioner stage to provide an additional driving force.
+\textbf {Driven state.}~We used a piezo nanopositioner stage to apply a driving force to the colloids by dragging the sample cell through the potential.
 The stage was programmed to move 139 $\mu$m in 65500 steps, with a 40 ms pause between each step.
 Optimizing these values allowed us to drag the sample cell at a controlled velocity of $v_0$=$(0.053 \pm 0.002)\ \mu$m/s.
 We recorded images at 25 frames per second, each measurement containing 45000 images, for a total measurement time of 30 minutes.
 In total, we acquired 1168 trajectories.